zhtgeneral/spotify_clone/README.md

 TODO The project is end-to-end tested and tests mobile and desktop scenarios.

+This project is unit tested for visuals and can be manually tested.

 The UI is reponsive for mobile and desktop browsers.

 ### How to recreate